Multidimensional Stability of Waves Travelling Through Rectangular Lattices in Rational Directions: Coordinate System

-The last equality can be verified directly from \sref{eq:cds:defCalR2}, in view of the restriction $\abs{\theta_l(t)} < \delta_\theta$ for all $l \in \Wholes$, which shows that \sref{eq:cds:defMathcalV} is satisfied for all $t \ge t_0$.
-The fact that the function $u(t)$ solves \sref{eq:mr:mainLDE} follows directly from the computations in this section. \end{proof}
+The first factor disappears on account of \sref{eq:cds:defMathcalV}, showing that $Q_{ct} \mathcal{R}_{2, ct}\big(v(t), \theta(t) \big) = 0$.
+Finally, the fact that the function $u(t)$ solves \sref{eq:mr:mainLDE} follows directly from the constructions in this section. \end{proof}